-The different breeds of chickens can be grouped into a few different categories.
-Understanding these categories will help you to make up your mind on what type of chicken is best for your needs.
+Understanding these categories will help you to make up your mind on what types of chicken will be best for your homestead or backyard.

-Raising chicks can be a fun adventure and you can even have mail order chicks arrive at your doorstep.
-Learn all about chickens to get you off to a good start on this exciting adventure.
+Raising chicks can be a fun adventure and you can mail order baby chicks to arrive at your local post office.

 All About Chickens